In California law, landlords must follow a series of steps to evict a tenant legally. The eviction process involves all of the following:

 - Lease Terms - Once again, show the court which term they violated in their lease agreement.
 Don’t worry if you don’t have every single term spelled out in your rental agreement.
 If the violation is bad enough, it might not be needed to have it written.
 As a good practice though, start adding all of the potential reasons to evict a tenant into your agreement, potentially for future situations with similar violations.

-Which eviction methods are considered illegal?
+Which eviction methods are illegal in California?

 - If the property has violations in habitability laws, meaning the property is not in a habitable condition to live in, and the tenant refuses to pay rent because it’s not a livable space.